applied-systems-biology/jipipe-website/content/documentation/standard-library/cellpose.md

 JIPipe automatically saves all inputs in appropriate folders and runs the training CLI according to the [Cellpose documentation](https://cellpose.readthedocs.io/en/latest/train.html).

-The inputs are provided via image-mask composite data.
-To create these, utilize the `Associate image and mask` (`Images > Mask > Associate image and mask`) and provide it with a reference image and appropriate mask.
+Cellpose requires input images annotated with their respective mask labels.
+To annotate masks to the image, use the `Annotate with data` node.

-The output of this node are Cellpose model data (binary) that can be either saved to a file or further processed in JIPipe.
+The output of this node are Cellpose model data that can be either saved to a file or further processed in JIPipe.

 {{% notice info %}}